 Topsy Debbi prefers to grow in full sun, meaning at least six hours of direct sunlight on most days.
 Too little light can result in a leggy plant, rather than the tight rosette it’s known for.
 However, the succulent will appreciate some shade from the harsh afternoon sun, especially in the warmest parts of its growing zones, to protect it from sunburn.

 It’s very important to water this succulent sparingly to keep it healthy.
 Give it a good soak whenever the soil has almost completely dried out, ensuring that excess water is draining away from the plant.
 Then, refrain from watering until the soil dries out again.
-Leaves that have lost their plumpness and instead look a little shriveled are typically a sign that the succulent is thirsty.
-In the winter, reduce watering to just enough to keep the leaves plump.

 Temperature and Humidity